CPHB-SOFT-MZ/RPNCalc/README.md

 A simple Reverse Polish Notation Calculator.

-There are two branches in this project. \n
+There are two branches in this project.

-The 'master' branch is a RPN Calculator implementet with Java's own Stack object. \n The 'array-stack' branch is implemented with our own ArrayStack \n
+The 'master' branch is a RPN Calculator implementet with Java's own Stack object.

+The 'array-stack' branch is implemented with our own ArrayStack.